obrien-lab-psu/Pulse-labeling-reveals-the-tail-end-of-protein-folding-by-proteome-profiling/README.md

 ## Usage

     python stats_v4.5.py [1]
     [1] = tag for output files

+    Required packages:
+    sys, os, numpy, intertools, scipy, matplotlib, statsmodels

 ## Input files

 inpfiles/NEW_clustered_mapped_GE_rep_chain_summary_v2.csv
+contains entanglement information regarding all genes in yeast with a high quality representative PDB
 contains the following columns:

     0. geneidx - arbitraty counter
     1. Uniprot gene ID
     2. number of unique entanglements in the representative structure
     3. average number of crossings in the representative structure
     4. length of canonical sequence (amino acids)

 inpfiles/genes_with_representative_proteins.txt
+contains information on the genes in the yeast proteome that have representative structures
+the file has the following columns:

+    0. Uniprot gene ID
+    1. representative PDB
+    3. representative chain

 inpfiles/CTRLProteinsidentifiedbyMSthatarenotntSPorntCP_UniProt_genes.txt
+contains control genes in yeast identified by MS that are not part of ntSP or ntCP sets
+contains the following columns:

+    0. Uniprot gene ID

 inpfiles/ntSPnewlytranslatedandthermo-sensitiveproteins_UniProt_genes.txt
+contains genes in yeast that are newly translated and temperature sensative ntSP
+contains the following columns:

+    0. Uniprot gene ID

 inpfiles/ntCPmoreinpelletwhennewtranslated_UniProt_genes.txt
+contains genes in yeast with more in pellet when new translated ntCP
+contains the following columns:

+    0. Uniprot gene ID

 inpfiles/ntSP_minus_LiP_genes.txt
+contains genes in yeast ntSP set minus those with significant LiP peptides
+contains the following columns:

+    0. Uniprot gene ID

 inpfiles/ntSPthathaveLiPpeptides_UniProt_genes.txt
+contains genes in yeast ntSP set that have significant LiP peptides
+contains the following columns:

+    0. Uniprot gene ID

 inpfiles/AllLiP_genes.txt
+contains all genes in yeast that had significant LiP peptides
+contains the following columns:

+    0. Uniprot gene ID

 ## Output files